ChrisBuilds/terminaltexteffects/docs/showroom.md

 ## Binarypath

 Decodes characters into their binary form.
-Characters travel from outside the output area towards their input coordinate, moving at right angles.
+Characters travel from outside the canvas towards their input coordinate, moving at right angles.

 ![Demo](./img/effects_demos/binarypath_demo.gif)